Jeff Bezos Says ‘National Enquirer’ Is Threatening To Publish Nude Photos Of Him

 In his blog post, Bezos published unconfirmed emails between the attorney for his lead investigator, and the chief content officer for AMI, Dylan Howard.
 In them, Howard outlines the photos of Bezos that are in the company’s possession and they include, a “below the belt selfie,” a photo of Lauren Sanchez smoking a cigar in a way that he allegedly said seemed to resemble oral sex, and a photo of Bezos in tight cargo pants/shorts which revealed some of his private parts.

-According to Bezos post, Howard said that these photos would be released if the Amazon founder did not agree to issue a public statement denying his belief that their coverage of his relationship with Sanchez was politically motivated.
+According to Bezos’ post, Howard said that these photos would be released if the Amazon founder did not agree to issue a public statement denying his belief that their coverage of his relationship with Sanchez was politically motivated.

 “Of course I don’t want personal photos published, but I also won’t participate in their well-known practice of blackmail, political favors, political attacks, and corruption,” Bezos wrote.
 “I prefer to stand up, roll this log over, and see what crawls out.”